OnurGumus/onurgumus.github.io/_posts/2020-12-20-your-domain-driven-project-Lean-software-development.md

 ---

-# Your domain driven project : Lean software development
+# Your domain driven project: Lean software development

 In the previous post we have seen how to kick-start the project by discovering our domain.
 Once we have established our main stories and the relevant acceptance criterias, the next step would be splitting our features/stories to their respective bounded contexts.
 The concept of bounded context is heavily discussed in any domain driven book,